himanshumehta/url/README.md

-# README
+# Setup -

-This README would normally document whatever steps are necessary to get the application up and running.

-This application is build a created a shortened link for given URL.

-- I started by writing system spec to get homepage, form and creation of record.

-- Than I wrote model spec and methods for genrating slug, sanitizing urls to avoid duplicacy.

-- Than I wrote method to redirect user and getting stats around a shortened URL.
+Clone this repository and run bundle install and starts rails server.
+Yay, setup is done.
+Check out "localhost:3000".

+## About URL
+Shorten your URL so it’s ready to be shared everywhere.

+## URL entity
+Underlying data table URL holds values like input URL, output shortened URL, no of times it was clicked etc.

+## Development
+It was developed in TDD fashion starting with system tests to cover page navigation than the model test to ensure core functionality.

+## Notes
+Redirecting to original URL is handled inside the URL controller bypass method call.
+Also by adding '/stats' at end of shortened URL, you can get back JSON response stating all details about that URL.

 Improvements
-- User authentication
+-  User authentication.
-- Add more test and fix pending test
+-  Add more test and fix pending test.
-- Limit no of request based on ip
+-  Limit number of request based on IP

-Thank You.
+- Better validation to ensure given URL is a valid URL.